ravims1981/googleTranslateParaphraser/README.md

 Google charges $20 per million characters and gives you $10 worth of translations for free every billing cycle.

 2 hops are good 3 is great.
 Anything more than that only adds to your bill.

+This is indeed something you cna list on rapidapi.
+Just run the script and enter yourrapidapi secret and install an ssl on the server.

+run the app with
+gunicorn -w 17 main:app --worker-class uvicorn.workers.UvicornWorker

+requirements:
+google-cloud-translate
+fastapi
+gunicorn
+uvicorn
+configparser
+bcrypt